 Advent of Code 2015 - Day 15 - Science for Hungry People

-On the fifteen day of Advent of Code 2015 we are tasked with finding the right balance of ingredients to make the perfect milk-dunking cookie recipe.
+On the fifteenth day of Advent of Code 2015, we are tasked with finding the right balance of ingredients to make the perfect milk-dunking cookie recipe.

 Part 1

 We are provided with a listing of the four available ingredients, along with five properties for each.
-These properties are capacity, durability, flavor, texture and calories.
-Our resultung recipe leaves room for exactly 100 teaspoons of ingredients.
+These properties are capacity, durability, flavour, texture, and calories.
+Our resulting recipe leaves room for exactly 100 teaspoons of ingredients.

 We start by parsing the ingredients into a form we can work with going forward.